10 Japanese architects who changed the face of this art

 National-Taichung-Theater

-Also known as "the people's architect", the 2014 Pritzker Prize winner, Shigeru Ban, is a renowned architect who masters the combination of Japanese and American design elements.
-He began his practice in 1985 and has since worked on various projects around the world.
-His "Paper Architecture" philosophy comes from the Rwandan civil war of 1994, where living conditions were terrible; he had offered his paper tube shelters to the United Nations for refugees.
+Also known as "the people's architect", the 2014 Pritzker Prize laureate, Shigeru Ban, is a renowned architect who masters the combination of Japanese and American design elements.
+He began his practice in 1985 and has since worked on various projects worldwide.
+His "Paper Architecture" philosophy comes from the 1994 Rwandan civil war, where living conditions were terrible; he proposed his paper tube shelters to the United Nations for refugees.

-Since then, he has worked extensively on the design of temporary blankets for communities affected by natural disasters.
-"I did a lot of tests, and I finalized my research.
+Since then, he has worked extensively on designing temporary shelters for communities affected by natural disasters.
+"I did a lot of testing, and I finalized my research.
 Paper became part of my visual vocabulary.
 You know, paper is an industrial material.
-You can do almost anything with it.
-Wood , for example, is much more difficult to adapt to different needs," he explains.
+You can make almost anything with it.
+Wood, for example, is much harder to adapt to different needs," he explains.

 Centre-Pompidou-Metz